 12/02/19 – Emily Arrives Spacetrawler, audio version For the blind or visually impaired, December 2, 2019. https://www.baldwinpage.com/spacetrawler/wp-content/uploads/sites/15/2019/12/2019-12-02-audio-ST.mp3 Previous | Next First Strip First Series | First Strip Second Series | First Strip Current Series | Archive | Most Recent Previous | Next First Strip First Series | First Strip Second Series | First Strip Current Series | Archive | Most Recent The plot thickens!
 Or at least the billows of smoke do.
 First Strip First Series | First Strip Second Series | First Strip Current Series| Archive | Most Recent 11/28/19 – Kick It In!
 12/03/19 – Nothing More Helpful 15 Comments Jude December 2, 2019 at 12:29 am 2 years ago Hurray and the story now kicks into high gear!
 Thank you, Christopher.
 I love that you always include a good mix of different people (not all white) plus a bizarre mix of aliens (multi-coloured as well as multi-limbed, multi-headed and multi-eyed) in your comics. soweli nasa December 2, 2019 at 2:02 am 2 years ago Bet everybody joins the new pack.
 Coyoty December 2, 2019 at 2:09 am 2 years ago “No, I’m from the southwest United States.
 I only work in space.”
 Rikard December 2, 2019 at 5:03 am 2 years ago Ahhh, the thing Emily “loves” the most: feeling and being responsible for others.
 Methinks she’ll take it out on (of?) certain someone’s hide.
 Will she hound them to the stars, and beyond?
 DSL December 2, 2019 at 8:19 am 2 years ago Doggedly, until she collars them.
 Then she will unleash the acme of her fury.
 KQY December 2, 2019 at 8:54 am 2 years ago Annnnd….There is the Poom we were missing.
-War Pig December 2, 2019 at 11:22 am 2 months ago Unusually gentle explosion for aliens who crush homes and families with indifference.
+War Pig December 2, 2019 at 11:22 am 2 years ago Unusually gentle explosion for aliens who crush homes and families with indifference.
 But if it was more vigorous, the players wouldn’t have survived.
 I wonder how the local authorities are going to explain crushed homes and dead families with large imprints of spaceship landing pads.
 You can’t X-Files your way out of that.
 Keith December 2, 2019 at 11:32 am 2 years ago 1) you’d be surprised how a tight space can contain and mitigate an explosion…though I suspect much of the city sewer system is now fatberg free.
 2) you’d be surprised what can be done with a little psyop and disinformation and outright lying and decent practical props.
 A little aircraft debris and fuel here and dab of semi-truck there.
 Easy peasy, it’s the logistics of these ops that is complicated. russell styles December 2, 2019 at 12:48 pm 2 years ago They actually had a sewer system explode in Mexico.
 Turned a sizable portion into a trench.
 The local (government owned) gasoline refiner leaked rather badly.
 Poom!
-Coyoty December 3, 2019 at 12:17 am 2 months ago Several homes in Massachusetts exploded in September last year because of too much pressure in their natural gas lines.
+Coyoty December 3, 2019 at 12:17 am 2 years ago Several homes in Massachusetts exploded in September last year because of too much pressure in their natural gas lines.
 Gregg Eshelman December 8, 2019 at 2:59 am 2 years ago 2014 Kaohsiung Taiwan sewer explosions.
 Some caught on video.
 There was a leak of flammable chemicals and something set the whole works off just when the vapor to air ratio was juuuuust right.
 Night-Gaunt49 December 2, 2019 at 8:11 pm 2 years ago People will rather believe a mundane answer that is obviously wrong than the right answer that is weird and beyond what they are taught as real.
 Damaged homes?
 Subsidence.
 So what if they look smashed down instead of collapsed?
 That is the official story and the press will go along.
 They might even tear them down before others can get a good luck.
 They were a danger and had to be demolished.
 Pete Rogan December 2, 2019 at 8:15 pm 2 years ago Aaaaaaaand Unintended Consequence #1: Two humans who now can understand every animal on Earth UC #2: meet the first coyote capable of carrying on a conversation with them.
 Crushing houses, blowing up sewers and abducting families isn’t bad enough, the aliens have now unleashed translation chips on Earth.
 It won’t be long before the authorities notice and conduct their awful, awful cavity searches to find them. ….unless Emily takes them in on her mission to stop the Puppies and their devious, deviant plot.
 Isn’t it always that way?
 Come to Earth for a little contemplation, and what happens?
 You get a distress call and then a posse.
 Nothing simple about it, atall, atall.
 Gregg Eshelman December 8, 2019 at 3:01 am 2 years ago Nahhh, not every animal.
 Probably just ones most human omnivores don’t think of as food.
 Australian kangaroo ranchers might be a bit put out.
 I hear ‘roo tail is supposed to be yummy.
 Number 12 December 3, 2019 at 12:15 am 2 years ago The smile on the (presently unknown named) character in the last panel makes me happy too!
 Leave a Reply to Keith Cancel reply Your email address will not be published.
 Required fields are marked *CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.